presstofan/academic-kickstart/content/post/shinyproxy-with-docker-swarm/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Effectively Deploying and Scaling Shiny Apps with ShinyProxy, Traefik and Docker Swarm"
-subtitle: "A setup tutorial for deploying ShinyProxy-powered R Shiny apps in Docker Swarm mode with Traefik "
+subtitle: "A tutorial for securely and effectively deploying scalable and production-grade R Shiny apps with ShinyProxy, Docker Swarm and Traefik "
 summary: "This post provides a guide to effectively and securely scale your ShinyProxy deployment of shiny apps in production with Docker Swarm and Traefik"
 authors: [Yihui Fan]
 tags: [R, R Shiny, ShinyProxy]